-Melissa L. O’Connor is an assistant professor in the department of Human Development and Family Science at North Dakota State University (NDSU).
+Melissa L. O’Connor is an assistant professor in the Department of Human Development and Family Science at North Dakota State University.
 She is originally from Minnesota.
-She earned a bachelor’s degree in Psychology from St. Cloud State University in 2003.
-She received a master’s degree in Experimental Psychology from the University of Wisconsin Oshkosh in 2006 and a Ph.D. in Aging Studies from the University of South Florida in 2010.
+She earned a bachelor’s degree in psychology from St. Cloud State University in 2003.
+She received a master’s degree in experimental psychology from the University of Wisconsin Oshkosh in 2006 and a doctorate in aging studies from the University of South Florida in 2010.

-Prior to joining the faculty at NDSU, she completed a post-doctoral fellowship in Quantitative Psychology at the University of Virginia.
-Melissa currently teaches undergraduate and graduate-level courses in adult development and aging, cognitive development and statistics/research methods.
+Prior to joining the faculty at NDSU, O’Connor completed a post-doctoral fellowship in quantitative psychology at the University of Virginia.
+She currently teaches undergraduate and graduate-level courses in adult development and aging, cognitive development and statistics/research methods.
 Her research laboratory is called the Healthy Aging Lab, and her scholarly interests include examining age-related changes in cognitive and functional abilities, such as driving, interventions for improving cognitive abilities and attitudes toward dementia.
 She is a member of the American Psychological Association and the Gerontological Society of America.

 Ph.D. in Aging Studies, University of South Florida, 2010